KevinZonda/konv/README.md

 ## Some Tool

-- `apt y xxx`: it will skip confirm of pacman command check, but will not say yes to pacman
+- `apt :y xxx`: it will skip confirm of pacman command check, but will not say yes to pacman